gymrek-lab/CITRUS/pheno_sim/base_classes.md

 ### Methods

 constructor(specification_dict: Dict)
-	Constructs the PhenoSimulation object from a specification dictionary.
+- Constructs the PhenoSimulation object from a specification dictionary.

 from_JSON_spec(JSON_path: str)
-	Constructs the PhenoSimulation object from a JSON specification file.
+- Constructs the PhenoSimulation object from a JSON specification file.

-run_input_step(input_files: str, List[str], or Dict[str, str])
+run_input_step(input_file_map: None (default) or Dict[str, str])
+- Runs the input step of the simulation.
+- input_file_map can be None when all input nodes specify their input file paths in the specification file.
+If you want to use filename alias in the specification file instead, then input_file_map should be a Dict[str, str] where the keys are the aliases and the values are the paths to the files.
-	Runs the input step of the simulation.
-The input files can be a single file, a list of files, or a dictionary of files where the key is some alias for the path.
-Returns a Dict of HaplotypeValues (and maybe also values) that will be used as input for the simulation steps.
+- Returns a Dict of HaplotypeValues (and maybe also values) that will be used as input for the simulation steps.

 run_simulation_steps(input_values: Dict[str, HaplotypeValues or Values])
-	Runs the function node steps of the simulation.
+- Runs the function node steps of the simulation.
 The input values are the output Dict from the input step.
 The last simulation step should be an OutputStep, and it's output will be returned.

-run_simulation(input_files: str, List[str], or Dict[str, str])
+run_simulation(input_file_map: None (default) or Dict[str, str])
-	Runs the entire simulation (run_input_step then run_simulation_steps).
+- Runs the entire simulation (run_input_step then run_simulation_steps).

 ## Data Types